AregShahbazian/ascii-faces-shop/README.md

 Start with
 - $ npm start

-This will start the app, by defailt on `http://localhost:8080`.It will also start the api-server using json-server, by default on `http://localhost:3000`
+This will start the app using `webpack-dev-server`, by default on `http://localhost:8080`.It will also start the REST-API server using `json-server`, by default on `http://localhost:3000`

 ### Features